core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * The two peers can run the procedure defined in {{Section B.2 of RFC8613}}.
 That is, the two peers exchange three or four messages, protected with temporary Security Contexts adding randomness to the ID Context.

-   As a result, the two peers establish a new OSCORE Security Context with new ID Context, Sender Key and Recipient Key, while keeping the same OSCORE Master Secret and OSCORE Master Salt from the old OSCORE Security Context.
+   As a result, the two peers establish a new OSCORE Security Context with new ID Context, Sender Key, and Recipient Key, while keeping the same OSCORE Master Secret and OSCORE Master Salt from the old OSCORE Security Context.

    This procedure does not require any additional components to what OSCORE already provides, and it does not provide forward secrecy.